David Williams

 Objective

-To make great technology that people really like using, and in the
+To make great software that people really like using, and in the

-process, build a great company that people really like working for.
+process to build a great company that people like working for.

-I have worked in many areas: mobile and handheld computing, web
+I have worked in many areas: mobile, IoT, web technology;

 -